All About Eve 1950 in Review and The Art of Deception, Ambition and Betrayal

 Margo became doubtful of Eve’s activities, mostly when she found Bill talking to Eve in the lobby during his welcome home and birthday party that was attended by Karen, Llyod, play critic Addison DeWitt, Casswell (played by Marylin Monroe), producer Max Fabian (Played by Gregory Ratoff) and others.
 Margo started to fear losing Bill to Eve, a girl with so many qualities and the fact that he is younger 8 years than herself.

-That night Margo asks her producer Max Fabian to employ Eve at his office, but instead, Eve managed to become Margo’s understudy ((in the theatre, an ‘understudy’ is a person who learns another’s role in a play in order to be able to act at short notice in their absence) without Margo’s knowledge by the help of Karen, Margo’s best friend.
+That night Margo asks her producer Max Fabian to employ Eve at his office, but instead, Eve manages to become Margo’s understudy ((in the theatre, an ‘understudy’ is a person who learns another’s role in a play in order to be able to act at short notice in their absence) without Margo’s knowledge by the help of Karen, Margo’s best friend.

 Eve managed Karen to tell her husband, Llyod (played by Hugh Marlowe) to replace Margo’s current understudy who was to give birth.
 Making the situation worse, Margo learnt that an auction to replace an actress for the play had already been done by her understudy, Eve, which Margo was supposed to do before she reached the theatre.